Fleckism/SecurityPlus/SecurityPlus/11 B Secure Application Protocols.md

 Subscription services may also describe the outsourcing of network and security components and procedures.
 There may also be subscription use of enterprise cloud applications, which may be mediated by an access broker.
 # FILE TRANSFER SERVICES

 There are many means of transferring files across networks.
 A network operating system can host shared folders and files, enabling them to be copied or accessed over the local network or via remote access (over a VPN, for instance).
 Email and messaging apps can send files as attachments.
 Hyper Text Transfer ProtocolTTPs]] supports file download (and uploads via various scripting mechanisms).
 There are also peer-to-peer file sharing services.
-Despite the [[My linked notes/Dictionary/Availability]] of these newer protocols and services, the file transfer protocol (FTP) remains very popular because it is efficient and has wide cross-platform support.
+Despite the [[Availability]] of these newer protocols and services, the file transfer protocol (FTP) remains very popular because it is efficient and has wide cross-platform support.

 ### File Transfer Protocol